Watch the webinar now:

 What is supplier risk?

 Supplier risk refers to the potential dangers and uncertainties that can arise from working with suppliers.
 These risks can include financial losses, interruptions in the supply chain, quality problems or reputational damage.
 Reasons for this can include supplier defaults, insolvencies, political unrest or breaches of compliance guidelines.
-Understanding supplier risk is crucial in order to take proactive measures to mitigate risk and ensure security of supply.
+Understanding supplier risk is crucial in order to take proactive measures to manage risk and ensure security of supply.

 Core elements of supplier risk management